NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Numerical Implications

 \section{Numerical Implications}

 In this section, we present the numerical impact of two-loop QCD corrections on the di-lepton production in ADD model at the LHC.
 The LO, NLO and NNLO corrected hadronic cross sections are obtained by convoluting the partonic coefficient functions order-by-order with the corresponding parton distribution functions (PDFs) taken from {\tt lhapdf}~\cite{Whalley:2005nh}.
 We have used the strong coupling constant $a_s$ supplied by the corresponding PDF set.
 The fine structure constant $\alpha_{em} = 1/128$ and the weak mixing angle $\text{sin}^2\theta_W=0.227$.
 The results are presented for $n_f=5$ flavours and in the massless limit of quarks.
 Unless mentioned otherwise, our default choice of the PDF set is {\tt MSTW2008lo/nlo/nnlo}.
-Except for studying the scale variations, the factorisation and the renormalisation scales are set equal to the invariant mass of the di-lepton, i.e., $\mu_F = \mu_R = Q$.
-Before proceeding further, we note that there have been a series of experimental searches for large extra dimensions in the past at both the Tevatron and LHC.
-Consequently, stringent bounds have been obtained on the scale $M_s$ of the ADD model as a function of the number of extra dimensions $d$~\cite{Aad:2012bsa, Chatrchyan:2012kc}.
-For the illustration of the impact of QCD corrections, we choose the model parameters to be $M_s=4$ TeV and $d=3$.
+Except for studying the scale variations, the factorisation and the renormalisation scales are set equal to the invariant mass of the di-lepton, i.e., $\mu_F = \mu_R = Q$. {Before proceeding further, we note that in the past there have been a series of experimental searches for large extra dimensions using di-lepton events at both Tevatron and the LHC.
+Consequently, stringent bounds have been obtained on the scale $M_{s}$ of the ADD model as a function of the number of extra dimensions $d$.
+For instance, the lower limits on the scale $M_{s}$ obtained from both ATLAS and CMS collaborations using 7 TeV data are $M_{s}= 2.4 (3.9)$ TeV corresponding to $d=7(3)$~\cite{Aad:2012bsa, Chatrchyan:2012kc}.
+With the availability of 8 TeV data~\cite{Aad:2014wca, Khachatryan:2014fba}, the lower limits on these parameters are further pushed to about $M_{s}=3.3 (4.9)$ TeV corresponding to $d=7(3)$.
+There have already been some preliminary results on search for narrow resonances in di-lepton final state using 13 TeV data~\cite{Khachatryan:2016zqb}.

+It is worth mentioning that both ATLAS and CMS detectors have recorded di-lepton events with invariant mass as large as 1800 GeV using 8TeV LHC data corresponding to a luminosity of about $20 fb^{-1}$~\cite{Aad:2014wca, Khachatryan:2014fba}.
+With 13 TeV data the experimental sensitivity will further improve to measure events with larger di-lepton invariant masses. } For the illustration of the impact of QCD corrections, we choose the model parameters to be $M_s=4$ TeV and $d=3$.

 Let us begin by discussing the relative contributions of various partonic channels that contribute to the hadronic cross section at NNLO level.
 The contributions from individual channels are not physical while their sum is.
 The bare partonic cross sections are ill defined due to the presence of infra-red divergences and are removed by mass factorisation in a scheme dependent way.
 Hence, the resulting channel-wise contributions depend on the scheme, which in our case is ${\overline {\text{MS}}}$.
 In the Fig.~\ref{sub}, we present the $Q$ distributions for various subprocesses at NNLO in the ADD model along with the contribution from SM at NNLO~\cite{Matsuura:1987wt,Matsuura:1988sm,Hamberg:1990np}.